A Pit Boss smoker can elevate your barbecue game to the next level. It provides a delicious smoky flavor to your meats and other dishes.

-Take a closer look to see if the Auger is feeding pellets into the firepot; if pellets are not being fed, use the prime button to speed up the feed rate.
+Take a closer look to see if the Auger feeds pellets into the firepot; if pellets are not being fed, use the prime button to speed up the feed rate.

-The igniter rod will be turning red hot and should start igniting the wood pellets, and within 2 minutes, you should see smoke starting to rise out from the smoker.
+The igniter rod will be turning red hot and should start igniting the wood pellets.
+Let the pellets burn for 2 minutes to observe smoke start rise from the smoker.

-Give the smoker an additional 5 minutes to fill the firepot and get the pellets smoldering.
+Give the pellet smoker 5 minutes to fill the firepot, through the pellet hopper, and get the pellets smoldering.

-If you are adding water to the smoker for this cook, this is the ideal time to add it.
+If you add water to the smoker for this cook, this is the ideal time to add it.